-This type of gift might appeal to you if you want to support the UW Foundation, you’re 40 to 60 years old, have a high income, need to benefit now from a current tax deduction, and are interested in augmenting potential retirement income.
+This type of gift might appeal to you if you want to support the UW Foundation, you’re 40 to 60 years old, you need to benefit now from a current tax deduction, and you are interested in augmenting your future income.

 The deferred-payment gift annuity involves the current transfer of cash or marketable securities in exchange for which the UW Foundation agrees to pay the donor an annuity starting at a future date—usually at the donor’s retirement.
 The gift can consist of a single transfer, a series of transfers, or periodic transfers to the plan in high-income years.

 You realize an immediate charitable deduction for the gift portion of each transfer to the deferred gift-annuity plan.
 A portion of each annuity payment, when the payments begin, will be a tax-free return of principal over the life expectancy of the annuitant.
 When appreciated, long-term, capital-gain securities are transferred, any reportable capital gain is spread out over the donor-annuitant’s life expectancy.

 - Guaranteed payments for life that are favorably taxed